ivanov-slk/virtualization-set-up/README.md

 ### Prometheus and Grafana

 The cluster includes Prometheus and Grafana, as per the [Prometheus community](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 Custom configurations are applied so that Prometheus works with Linkerd.
-There are custom configurations for monitoring [Strimzi](https://github.com/strimzi/strimzi-kafka-operator) Kafka clusters.
-Strimzi's Grafana dashboards are included and Prometheus is configured to supply metrics for them.

 ### ArgoCD